PooiaFerdowsi/Hascal-in-Hascal/README.md

 # Hascal Compiler written in Hascal
-A Powerful and fast Hascal compiler written in Hascal.
+A Bootstrapped Hascal compiler(written in Hascal)

 ## Goal
 **Made to replace the original compiler**